p0lunin/teloc/README.md

 compile-time resolving of dependencies, so you don't worry about overhead in runtime.
 - **Simple API** - teloc provides you a simple API with only one struct and one attribute macro needed for working with library.
+- **Integration with existing enviroment** - teloc can be used with any existing frameworks like actix-web, warp, rocket.
+Now there is only support for actix-web as you can see [in the example](/examples/actix_example).

 ## How to use
-There are 2 types can be provider of services: `ServiceProvider` and `Scope`.
-First used as store for dependencies with `Instance` and `Singleton` lifetimes, and for declaring all dependencies using `.add_*()` methods. `Scope` can be created from `ServiceProvider` object by calling method `ServiceProvider::scope`.
+There are one type can be provider of services: `ServiceProvider`.
+It used as store for dependencies with `Instance` and `Singleton` lifetimes, and for declaring all dependencies using `.add_*()` methods.
+It can be forked to create a local scope with local instances.

 There are four lifetimes for dependencies:
 1. `Transient`.
 Service will be created when resolves.
 Can depend on dependencies with anything lifetime.
 2. `Singleton`.
 Service will be created once at `ServiceProvider` when it resolved (lazy).
 Can depend on dependencies with anything lifetime.
+Cannot depend on services from forked `ServiceProvider` instances.
 3. `Instance`.
 Dependency was created outside of `ServiceProvider` and can be used by any other dependency.

-Process of working with library:
+How to work:
-1. Define your structs.
+1. Declare your structs.
 2. Create constructors and add `#[inject]` macro on its.
 3. Create a `ServiceProvider` object.
 4. Add your services and dependencies using `ServiceProvider::add_*` methods.